 Figure 3.
-Effect of SNI surgery on (A) the threshold withdrawal response to a tactile (Von Frey) stimulus, (B) the amount of gravel (prepared on day 1, and at day 5, 10, 15 and 20 the rats were assessed.
-A presurgical baseline measure prior to surgery.
+Effect of SNI surgery on (A) the threshold withdrawal response to a tactile (Von Frey) stimulus, (B) the amount test.
+Rats were surgically prepared on day 1, and at day 5, 10, 15 and 20 the rats were assessed.
+A presurgical baseline r prior to surgery.
 (C) Lack of correlation between the threshold withdrawal response and burrowing score for individual rats tested over D5 to D20